ddottyler/Swift_Fruit/SwiftFruits/Students/README.txt

-Save your Xcode project into this folder.
+My Xcode project has been saved into this folder.